It's not news to us that business insurance queries can make you feel woolly-headed.

 Your level of cover stays the same but how much you pay depends on your company's annual payroll figure.
 Generally speaking, the higher your payroll, the more you'll pay.

-If you have a continuous policy (you don't renew it each year, it just rolls over) your policy wording will likely include a 'maximum allowable payroll figure'.
+If you have a continuing policy that runs for a year, then starts immediately again for another, your policy wording will likely include a 'maximum allowable payroll figure'.
 If you take on more people, pushing your payroll above this maximum figure, get in touch and we'll see how and if it makes a difference.
-As a heads up, again, it's likely your premium will increase.
+As a heads-up, it's likely your premium will increase.

 7. How much employers' liability do I need?